bsaglimb/bsRegexTutorial/regexTutorial.md

 ### OR Operator

-- `|` Acts like a boolean OR and matches the expression before or after the |.
+- `|` Acts like a boolean OR and matches the expression before or after the `|`.
 It can operate within a group, or on a whole expression.
 The patterns will be tested in order.
 Just as in javascript, it will match either set of characters.
 It will look for this OR that.
 The OR operator indicates that it could either of the components that we are separating.
+In the HTML tag example `|` denotes alternation, allowing either of the specified patterns to match.

 ### Character Classes

 Character classes match a character from a specific set.
 There are a number of predefined character classes and you can also define your own sets.
 Character classes are components within our regular expression that tells us what type of characters to expect.
+In the HTML tag example: `\s+\` denotes white space to match the formatting of closing tags.

 - `[ABC]` Characters inside brakets will match any character in the set.
 - `[^ABC]`Adding caret will match any character that is not in the set.